berlinguette/ada/2025_06_Closed-loop, machine learning-driven optimization of reactor yields for reactive carbon electrolyzers/Data_analysis_code/README.md

 # Reactor Yield Optimization - Data Visualization

-This script provides a comprehensive suite of visualization tools to support the analysis and interpretation of data from closed-loop optimization experiments on reactive carbon electrolyzers.
+The Python script provides a comprehensive suite of visualization tools to support the analysis and interpretation of data from closed-loop optimization experiments on reactive carbon electrolyzers.
 It generates publication-quality plots used in the manuscript titled:

 **"Closed-loop, Machine Learning-Driven Optimization of Reactor Yields for Reactive Carbon Electrolyzers."**